-A fly reel is a single action reel worked by stripping line off the spool with one hand while casting the rod with the other hand.
-The fly reel’s purpose is to simply store line and provide drag when a fish makes a long run.
-An important feature of the reel is that it is designed to counterbalance the weight of your rod when casting.
+A fly reel is a single action reel that is worked by stripping line off the spool with one hand while casting the rod with the other hand.
+The fly reel’s purpose is to simply store line, provide drag, and counterbalance the weight of your rod when casting.

-Fly line density is simply whether the fly lines floats, sinks or suspends.
-As a beginner, casting dry flies with floating line can be rewarding and addictive as you can see the line and see the fly and/or strike indicator.
+Fly line density determines whether the fly lines floats, sinks or suspends.
+As a beginner, casting dry flies with a floating line can be rewarding and addictive as you can see the fly sitting on the water’s surface and watch the fish as it strikes.
 Sinking or suspending lines are suited to nymphing or wet flies.

-Fly line taper refers to the line’s width as it changes from one end to the other.
-Weight-Forward Taper is the most versatile and popular fly line taper for casting, but Double-Taper can be useful for small stream fishing.
+Fly line taper refers to the line’s variation in width from one end to the other.
+Weight-Forward Taper is the most versatile and popular fly line taper for casting, but Double-Taper line can be useful for small stream fishing.

 Line weighting is a specific rating system for fly fishing line.
 The weight of the line will depend on the target species.
 Choosing the right line weight will determine the rod and reel required to do the job.
 Below is a basic guide to line weighting:

-1wt – 3wt fly line is generally used for small fish, ultimately designed for casting in small areas using small flies, like creeks targeting stream trout.
+1wt – 3wt fly line is used for targeting small fish such as stream trout.

-4wt fly line is generally used for medium-sized freshwater fish like trout in bigger rivers.
+4wt fly line is used for medium-sized freshwater fish like trout in bigger rivers.

 5wt – 6wt fly line is used for larger freshwater fish in lake scenarios where you need a longer cast targeting species like lake trout and bass.